jsoref/github-docs/content/code-security/codeql-cli/codeql-cli-manual/database-analyze.md

 A list of threat models to enable or disable.

-The argument is the name of a threat model, optionally preceeded by a '!'.
+The argument is the name of a threat model, optionally preceded by a '!'.
 If no '!' is present, the named threat model and all of its descendants are enabled.
 If a '!' is present, the named threat model and all of its descendants are disabled.